cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 There was just something about the idea of sending an inbound email that triggered stuff to happen in the real world that cracked me up.

-One idea I had was to see if the after market remote start device I had installed on my truck had an API available.
+One idea was to see if the after-market remote start device I had installed on my truck had an API available.
 The device uses LTE to stay connected and has a mobile app that allows you to monitor the status and perform different actions like lock/unlock and start the vehicle.
 My top idea soon